 01 of 12

-“Dabblers” are ducks that tip up in order to feed, rooting through shallow water and mud in search of plants and insects.
-These ducks will also nibble along the water's surface, and they feed readily on land as well, but they very rarely dive below the water.
-The most common dabbling duck species is the mallard, but the northern pintail, American wigeon and different teals are also dabblers.
+Dabblers are ducks that tip forward to feed with their tail up in the air and their face underwater.
+They root through shallow water and mud in search of plants and insects.
+These ducks will also nibble along the water's surface, and they feed readily on land as well.
+But they very rarely dive below the water.
+The most common dabbling duck species is the mallard.
+The northern pintail, American wigeon, and different teals are also dabblers.

 02 of 12

-Diving ducks are agile swimmers that dive far beneath the surface of the water in search of food, including fish, insects and aquatic plants.
-These ducks prefer to stay in the water and can be ungainly and awkward on land, and they have to build up speed to take off from the water's surface.
-Diving duck species include the scaups, goldeneyes, canvasback and redhead.
+Diving ducks are agile swimmers that dive far beneath the surface of the water in search of food, including fish, insects, and aquatic plants.
+These ducks prefer to stay in the water and can be ungainly and awkward on land.
+Plus, they have to build up speed to take off from the water's surface.
+Diving duck species include the scaups, goldeneyes, canvasback, tufted, and redhead.

 03 of 12

-These types of sea-ducks are found in very northern, Arctic habitats.
-Eiders are well known for their lush down and its spectacular insulating properties that protect them from the harsh cold, and in the past they have been hunted extensively for those feathers.
-Fortunately, they are now strongly protected by conservation laws.
-Eider species include the common, spectacled, Steller’s and king eider.
+Marine ducks encompass both eiders and scoters.
+These types of sea ducks are found in very northern Arctic habitats.
+Eiders (pictured here) are well known for their lush down, which has spectacular insulating properties that protect them from the harsh cold.
+And in the past, they have been hunted extensively for those feathers.
+Eider species include the common, spectacled, Steller’s, and king eider.

 04 of 12